Margena A. Christian, Ed.D.

-She developed and designed, in 2016, UIC's first-ever ENGL 383: Writing for Digital and New Media course along with ENGL 381: Advanced Professional Writing, both in the Professional Writing concentration.
-Other courses of instruction that Christian teaches or has taught include the following: Introduction to Academic Writing, Academic Writing 1 and Media/Professional Writing.
+A founding faculty member of the Professional Writing minor, she developed and designed, in 2016, UIC's first-ever ENGL 383: Writing for Digital and New Media course along with ENGL 381: Advanced Professional Writing, both in the Professional Writing concentration.
+Other courses of instruction that Christian teaches or has taught include the following: Introduction to Academic Writing, Academic Writing 1, Media/Professional Writing, and Editing/Publishing.
 She also is an instructor with the UIC Summer Enrichment Writing Workshop (SEWW).

-As a 2017 UIC recipient of the Lecturers' Distinguished Teaching Award for English Studies, she currently serves as Assistant Director of the First-Year Writing Program.
+Christian is a 2019-2020 recipient of the UIC Teaching Recognition Program Award.
+As a 2017 UIC recipient of the Lecturers' Distinguished Teaching Award for English Studies, she is a former Assistant Director of the First-Year Writing Program.
 The St. Louis native earned a bachelor's degree in Mass Communications (concentration journalism), along with a certification in Creative and Professional Writing, from St. Louis University.
 A 2010 Distinguished Alumni Award recipient at National Louis University (NLU), she earned both a master's degree and a doctorate at NLU.

-Articles written by Christian about John H. Johnson and Eunice W. Johnson are forthcoming on American National Biography (Oxford University Press 2019).
+Commissioned articles written by Christian about John H. Johnson, Eunice W. Johnson, Lerone Bennett Jr., Bo Diddley, Tupac Shakur, Christopher "Notorious B.I.G."
+Wallace, Donna Summer, Aaliyah, Luther Vandross, Ossie Davis, and Della Reese are on American National Biography (Oxford University Press).
 Excerpts of JET magazine stories she authored have been used in academic textbooks, including Ideas & Details: A Guide to College Writing, Making Media Work: Cultures of Management in the Entertainment Industries and in Magazine Writing.